koettet/Udacity_Project_1/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

+The configuration of HyperDrive and AutoML could be optimized by someone with more experience.
+This way possible better solutions are not avoided from the beginning and other non-optimal solutions are avoided to be more efficient with  ressources.
+For example the "XGBoostCLassifier" seems to be very dominant to solve this problem with the highest accuracy.
+It might be worth it to optimize that model annd block alternatives completly.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**
 **Image of cluster marked for deletion**